SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-integration-framework.md

 <img src={useBaseUrl('img/cloud-soar/webook-trigger-api.png')} alt="Webhook API" width="800"/>

-For an example trigger YAML file, see [Trigger webhook definition file](/docs/cloud-soar/cloud-soar-integration-framework/#trigger-webhook-definition-file).

-Following is another example, in which a trigger ingests the JSON payload posted to the webhook endpoint, and writes its content in the description widget of a specific incident (ID 1743):
+In the following example, a trigger ingests the JSON payload posted to the webhook endpoint, and writes its content in the description widget of a specific incident (ID 1743):

 ```json
 type: Trigger